 Track lighting has come a long way over the years, with many great fixture designs that allow you to make a subtle visual statement with this versatile lighting option.

-This customizable feature makes it a practical home office light as you can adjust the direction and angle of your light depending on the task at hand.
+This customizable feature makes it a practical home office light, as you can adjust the direction and angle of your light depending on the task at hand.

-Flush Mount Ceiling Lights – For Low Ceilings
+Flush Mount Lights (For Low Ceilings)

 Another version is called a semi-flush mount light that extends just below the ceiling, which is usually used as a decorative feature.
 If